Louis T. Michener: Political career

 In 1871, Michener, a Republican, was appointed deputy district attorney of Franklin County.
 He held this office for two years.

-In 1873, Michener moved to Winfield, Kansas before returning to Indiana one year later, settling in Shelbyville.
+In 1873, Michener moved to Winfield, Kansas, before returning to Indiana one year later, settling in Shelbyville.
 In Shelbyville, he continued to practice law in partnership with his father-in-law, Thomas B. Adams.
 Michener left the firm in 1886.

 In 1886, Michener was elected Indiana Attorney General, succeeding Francis T. Hord.
 He served in the administrations of Governors Isaac P. Gray (a Democrat) and Alvin P. Hovey (a Republican).
 Michener served two full terms as Attorney General and was succeeded to the office by Alonzo G. Smith.
 From 1886 to 1887, the Deputy Attorney General under Michener was William B. Hord, son of Michener's predecessor, Francis T. Hord.

-In addition to his duties as Attorney General, Michener served as chairman of the Indiana Republican Party Committee from 1888-1890, as a delegate to the 1884 Republican National Convention in Chicago, and also as campaign manager to Benjamin Harrison (U.S. Senator from Indiana) during the 1888 presidential election.
+In addition to his duties as Attorney General, Michener served as chairman of the Indiana Republican Party Committee from 1888 to 1890, as a delegate to the 1884 Republican National Convention in Chicago, and also as campaign manager to Benjamin Harrison (U.S. Senator from Indiana) during the 1888 presidential election.
 Michener would also serve as campaign manager for Harrison in the 1892 election.
 Michener convinced Stephen B. Elkins (the man Harrison would later appoint as Secretary of War) to back Harrison in the 1888 Republican primaries, part of a larger bid to convince supporters of James G. Blaine to support Harrison over other Republican candidates.
 Following Harrison's election to the presidency, Michener joined the president's staff as a political adviser.

 Michener was also an early supporter of Theodore Roosevelt.
 Michener, along with Henry Cabot Lodge and presidential secretary Elijah W. Halford, successfully convinced President Harrison to appoint Roosevelt to the United States Civil Service Commission in 1889.
 In 1904, Michener wrote a letter to James S. Clarkson promoting the Republican ticket of Theodore Roosevelt and Charles W. Fairbanks in the 1904 presidential election, stating that opposition to Roosevelt and Fairbanks came primarily from Southern Democrats who wished to preserve Jim Crow laws that disenfranchised African Americans.